 You may think that for a bathroom to be considered modern and chic, it needs to be all about hard lines and streamlined surfaces, but that couldn’t be further from the truth.

-You will soon be seeing many cutting-edge contemporary style bathrooms that are now nothing but curves.
-Think freestanding oval baths, curved shower enclosures and rounded edged toilets.
+You will soon be seeing many cutting-edge contemporary-style bathrooms that are now nothing but curves.
+Think freestanding oval baths, hand towel holders, curved shower enclosures, and rounded-edged toilets.

 You can even take this trend one step further and invest in a curved towel radiator in matte white to tie the whole look together.
 You will not be disappointed if you do.